-September 2017 Collaborating with a Medical Historian at London School of Hygiene & Tropical Medicine and the National Survey of Health and Development I am planning visual art workshops for young people in year 12 and 13.
+September 2017 Work has started on a collaboration with a Medical Historian at London School of Hygiene & Tropical Medicine and the National Survey of Health and Development for a series of visual art workshops for young people in year 12 and 13.
 The workshops will explore Britain’s longest running cohort studies which collects information about the health and life circumstances of its study members.

 August 2017 It has been exciting and inspiring working on Clutter Bank for Planet B Festival in Peterborough.
 The project has included taking part in Peterborough’s fantastic Bizzy Boots Car Boot and a pop up shop at The Queensgate Centre.
 We asked the people of Peterborourgh to delve into their clutter drawers and to think about their relationship with objects.
 Planet B Festival explored sustainablilty and climate change.